The world of running a nursery hasn’t got any easier. Increasing investment from abroad. 30 hours. Ofsted…

 Parents increasingly expect an interactive, immersive understanding of how their child is progressing through the day and if you can set yourself apart in terms of the experience you offer, it can really help you stand out from the crowd.

-Sharing photos, keeping them updated on child development and opening up channels for cooperation and collaboration can all be hugely important to demonstrating your focus on keeping the parents engaged and involved.
+Sharing photos, keeping them up to date on child development and opening up channels for cooperation and collaboration can all be hugely important to demonstrating your focus on keeping the parents engaged and involved.

 The Extra mile: If you feel like parent collaboration is already a strong point, why not establish a scheme whereby new parents can get in touch with existing parents to ask them questions about the way your nursery is run.
 If you know you’ve got happy parents already, make them your ambassadors.